Xiddoc/PySdarot/README.md

 #### Initial Setup

 Start by running the `config` commmand to add the current TLD.
-For example, if the current URL is sdarot.tv:
+For example, if the current URL is `sdarot.tv`:
 ```cmd
 python pysdarot.py config --tld tv
 ```